inspectorguidget/showMeYourSpoon/README.md

 A JavaFX app for visualising the Spoon tree of Java code (Java 11 supported).

+An alternative to the native GUI support of Spoon ASTs with Spoon:

+`$ java -cp spoon...-jar-with-dependencies.jar spoon.Launcher -i class.java --gui --noclasspath`

 ## Feature: selection highlighting and implicit elements masking

 Put the code in the text area on the left.